Recommended Course of Study & Awards

 Kolbe Academy’s recommended course of study (recommended track) is based on our vision of an authentically classical and Catholic education.
 This course of study is designed as a college preparatory track with the goal of meeting the admissions requirements of most four-year universities.
 It offers a high level of flexibility, and students may opt to follow the Kolbe curriculum as closely as they desire, including, but not limited to, seeking the Kolbe Honors (H) or Kolbe Core (K) designation in all coursework.
 Students following this course of study exceed our graduation requirements.

-Subject | Credits | Recommended Course of Study |
+Subject | Credits | Description of Requirement |

-Theology | 4 |
+Theology | 4 | Catholic Theology (4 credits) |

 English & Literature | 4 | Literature (2 credits) English or Literature (2 credits) |